Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Experimental Results

 \subsection{Bias in Datasets}

 Many studies suggest that the primary sources of bias in machine learning models lie in the data itself~\cite{barocas2023fairness, mehrabi2021survey, suresh2019framework}.
 Consequently, to investigate bias in FER, it is essential to first examine the datasets.
-While numerous facial attributes can contribute to bias~\cite{terhorst2021comprehensive}, and a variety of biases can be present within the datasets~\cite{cheong2023causal, mehrabi2021survey}, our focus is on the three most prominent facial attributes.
+Numerous facial attributes can contribute to bias~\cite{terhorst2021comprehensive}, and a variety of biases can be present within the datasets~\cite{cheong2023causal, mehrabi2021survey}.
+Our study examines not only the three primary demographic attributes (age, gender, and race) but also explores less visible sources of bias in FER datasets.
+These include variations in illumination, background noise, camera resolution, gestures, eye gaze, head pose, hair color, and other latent factors that may inadvertently amplify bias in the datasets and downstream models.
 In the following sections, we provide an overview of the datasets used in our study and detail the preprocessing steps we applied.
-Additionally, we explore the data distribution, attribute correlations, and model-based analysis.
+Additionally, we explore the data distribution, attributes co-occurrence, and model-based analysis.